YerayL/FinChina-SA/README.md

 - [LLMZoo](https://github.com/FreedomIntelligence/LLMZoo)
 - [ChatGLM](https://github.com/THUDM/ChatGLM-6B)

-Thanks for their efforts to make the code and model weights public!
+Thanks for their efforts to make the code and model weights public.